nicklockwood/FXPageControl/README.md

 Configuration
 ---------------

 FXPageControl supports all of the methods of UIPageControl (with the exception of the tint options introduced in iOS 6).
-To change the dot appearance, size and spacing, use the following properties of the control:
+To change the dot appearance, shape, size and spacing, use the following properties of the control:

-	@property (nonatomic, strong) UIColor *dotColour;
-	@property (nonatomic, strong) UIColor *selectedDotColour;
     @property (nonatomic, strong) UIImage *dotImage;
+    @property (nonatomic, assign) CGPathRef dotShape;
+    @property (nonatomic, assign) CGFloat dotSize;
+    @property (nonatomic, strong) UIColor *dotColor;
+    @property (nonatomic, strong) UIColor *dotShadowColor;
+    @property (nonatomic, assign) CGFloat dotShadowBlur;
+    @property (nonatomic, assign) CGSize dotShadowOffset;

     @property (nonatomic, strong) UIImage *selectedDotImage;
+    @property (nonatomic, assign) CGPathRef selectedDotShape;
+    @property (nonatomic, assign) CGFloat selectedDotSize;
+    @property (nonatomic, strong) UIColor *selectedDotColor;
+    @property (nonatomic, strong) UIColor *selectedDotShadowColor;
+    @property (nonatomic, assign) CGFloat selectedDotShadowBlur;
+    @property (nonatomic, assign) CGSize selectedDotShadowOffset;

     @property (nonatomic, assign) CGFloat dotSpacing;
-	@property (nonatomic, assign) CGFloat dotSize;

-The dotColor properties are nil by default and will be drawn as black unless otherwise specified.
+The dotColor/selectedDotColor properties are nil by default and will be drawn as black unless otherwise specified.
 If you only specify the selectedDotColor, the dotColor will be automatically set to the same color, but with 25% opacity.

+The dotShape/selectedDotShape is NULL by default, and will be treated as FXPageControlDotShapeCircle.
+You can either use one of the supplied shape constants, or supply your own CGPath to be drawn for each dot.
+Note that the path will be retained.

+The selectedDotSize is 0 by default and will default to the same size as the dotSize (for backwards compatibility).

+The dotShadowColor/selectedDotShadowColor is nil by default, and will be treated as transparent.

-The dotImage properties are nil by default and will override the color options if set.
+The dotImage/selectedDotImage is nil by default and will override the shape and color options if set.

+The dotSpacing specifies the spacing (in points) between the regular (unselected) dots.
+There is no equivalent selectedDotSpacing property.

-These properties can either be set programmatically, or in Interface Builder by using the User Defined Runtime Attirbutes feature.
+Most of these properties can either be set programmatically, or in Interface Builder by using the User Defined Runtime Attributes feature.
 Alternatively, you could create a subclass of FXPageControl that overrides the default values for these fields, set in the `setUp` method.

 Unlike the standard UIPageControl, you can also make the FXPageControl wrap around by setting the following property to YES: